Things To Do in Mysore (2024)

 Constructed in the 13th century, the Chennakesava temple at Somnathapura is a splendid example of Hoysala architecture.
 Commissioned by Somanatha Dandanayaka, a general of the Hoysala King, this temple showcases the intricate beauty characteristic of Hoysala craftsmanship.

 Celebrated for its exquisite carvings and sculptures, the temple is approximately 35 kilometres from Mysore city, with local buses connecting the two destinations.
-Open daily from 9 AM to 5:30 PM; the entrance fee is INR 5 for Indian nationals and INR 100 for foreign nationals.
+It is open daily from 9 AM to 5:30 PM, and the entrance fee is INR 5 for Indian nationals and INR 100 for foreign nationals.
 Exploring the temple typically takes around 3 hours.

 While exterior photography and videography are permitted, capturing images or videos inside the temple is prohibited.